muppet9010/factorio-muppet-streamer/README.md

 - Command syntax: `/muppet_streamer_schedule_explosive_delivery [DETAILS JSON STRING]`
 - Details in JSON string supports the arguments:
     - delay: DECIMAL - Optional: how many seconds the creation of the explosives will be delayed for.
 A 0 second delay makes it happen instantly.
 If not specified it defaults to 0 second delay.
 This doesn't include the in-flight time.
-    - explosiveCount: INTEGER - Mandatory: the quantity of explosives to be delivered, if 0 then the command is ignored.
+    - explosiveCount: INTEGER - Mandatory: the quantity of explosives to be delivered.
     - explosiveType: STRING - Mandatory: the type of explosive, can be any one of: "grenade", "clusterGrenade", "slowdownCapsule", "poisonCapsule", "artilleryShell", "explosiveRocket", "atomicRocket", "smallSpit", "mediumSpit", "largeSpit".
 Is case sensitive.
     - target: STRING - Mandatory: a player name to target the position and surface of (case sensitive).
     - targetPosition: OBJECT - Optional: a position to target instead of the player's position.
 Will still come on to the target players map (surface).
 See notes for syntax examples.